 APPRECIATING OUR 'LEARNING LAUNCH POINTS'

-The WVU Davis College of Agriculture, Natural Resources and Design has
+WVU Davis College of Agriculture, Natural Resources and Design has grown quite

 Today, the WVU Davis College is fortunate to have nine “Learning Launch Points” that provide students with a wealth of experiential learning and hands-on research opportunities.
 These locations total more than 3,400 acres of farmland and 8,100 acres of forest for teaching, research and outreach.